quarkiverse/quarkus-openapi-generator/README.md

 }
 ```

+See the module [register-provider](integration-tests/register-provider) for an example of how to use this feature.

 ## Skip OpenAPI schema validation

 Use the property key `quarkus.openapi-generator.codegen.validateSpec=false` to disable validating the input specification file before code generation.
 By default, invalid specifications will result in an error.